Icinga/icinga2/doc/4-monitoring-remote-systems.md

 Read further about additional [naming conventions](#cluster-naming-convention).

 Not specifying the node name will make Icinga 2 using the FQDN.
-Make sure that all configured endpoint names and common names are the same.
+Make sure that all configured endpoint names and common names are in sync.

 ### <a id="cluster-naming-convention"></a> Cluster Naming Convention